Understanding the nature of the soul is perhaps one of the most fundamental and essential tasks on the spiritual path.

 But what is the culmination of all this?

-As individual conduits of soul, we are ultimately trying to return back to the embrace of eternity; to remove the veil that makes us feel divided and experience the blissfulness of Unity once more.
+As individual conduits of spirit, we are ultimately trying to return back to the embrace of eternity; to remove the veil that makes us feel divided and experience the blissfulness of Unity once more.

 When enlightenment occurs, the individual soul merges back into the universal spirit – or as author Michael A. Singer writes: